 Creating a stylish and efficient office space in your home doesn’t have to cost a fortune and doesn’t mean completely redesigning a room.
 Efficiency, comfort and a peaceful atmosphere are all key ingredients to that perfect office for working from home.Remember to support your backNo matter where you work in your home you’ll still require suitable seating, and that’s where office chairs should be synonymous with support and comfort.
-If you’re going to be spending a lot time at your desk you should pick a high quality chair with plenty of back support.
+If you’re going to be spending a lot time at your desk you should pick a high quality chair with plenty of back support and using Glass mats could help protect your floorboards so you don’t have to worry about any damage.
 An ergonomic chair will help you to achieve the correct seated posture while being a stylish addition to your office.
-Having the right functional furniture will also give your home office an added degree of professionalism, meaning when you sit down, it’s time to get to work.
+Having the right functional furniture, like the furniture featured at Office Monster, will also give your home office an added degree of professionalism, meaning when you sit down, it’s time to get to work.

 Make it more than a corner, make it an office